Bond set at combined $1M after Michigan parents enter pleas

-James and Jennifer Crumbley were captured in a commercial building that housed artwork, Detroit Police Chief James E. White said at a news conference.
-They were scheduled to be arraigned at 9:30 a.m.
-ET Saturday.
+Oakland County Prosecutor Karen McDonald’s office filed involuntary manslaughter charges against the Crumbleys on Friday, accusing them of failing to intervene on the day of the tragedy despite being confronted with a drawing and chilling message — “blood everywhere” — that was found at the boy’s desk.

+The Crumbleys committed “egregious” acts, from buying a gun on Black Friday and making it available to Ethan Crumbley to resisting his removal from school when they were summoned a few hours before the shooting, McDonald said Friday.

-The Crumbleys' attorney, Shannon Smith, said Friday that the pair had left town earlier in the week “for their own safety” and would be returning to Oxford to face charges.
-But White seemed to dismiss the possibility that was their intention.
+Smith, the Crumbleys’ attorney, had said Friday that the pair left town earlier in the week “for their own safety” and would be returning to Oxford to face charges.

-“This isn’t indicative of turning yourself in — hiding in a warehouse,” White said.

-White said the couple “were aided in getting into the building,” and that a person who helped them may also face charges.
+During Saturday's hearing, Smith said they were in touch by phone and text on Friday evening and blamed prosecutors for failing to communicate with her and fellow defense attorney Mariell Lehman.

+“Our clients were absolutely going to turn themselves in; it was just a matter of logistics,” she said.

 A Detroit business owner spotted a car tied to the Crumbleys in his parking lot late Friday, Oakland County Undersheriff Michael McCabe said in a statement.
 A woman seen near the vehicle ran away when the business owner called 911, McCabe said.
 The couple was later located and arrested by Detroit police.